mattasaichand/FASTAPI-AND-FLASK-Assessment/README.md

 >>> uvicorn main:app --reload

-One thing I am sorry. my Machine not supporting SQL.
-I am not Able to connecting that SQL.
-Except SQL Connections string rest of all completed.
+One thing I’m sorry about: my machine is not supporting SQL.
+I am not able to connect to SQL.
+Except for the SQL connection string, everything else is completed.